1977 Nobel Peace Prize-winner for co-founding the Northern Ireland Peace Movement, working to end decades of violence in Northern Ireland.

 Betty became a grassroots activist who established local peace groups comprising of former opponents to the conflict.
 She organised a peace march to the children's graves attended by 10,000 Protestant and Catholic women.
 The IRA disrupted the peaceful walk, but 35,000 people marched with Betty and Mairead the following week to protest about violence in their country.

-Betty Williams currently serves as the president of World Centres of Compassion for Children (WCCC), whose mission is to provide a strong political voice for children in areas afflicted by war, hunger, social, economic or political upheaval.
+Since winning the Nobel Peace Prize, Betty Williams served as the president of World Centres of Compassion for Children (WCCC), whose mission is to provide a strong political voice for children in areas afflicted by war, hunger, social, economic or political upheaval.
 The WCCC is building its first 'City of Compassion' in southern Italy.
 This city will be a safe haven for children who are most at risk of war-related trauma, disease and abuse.